top of page

 • Reviewing work because expectations weren't clear

-• Making decisions others could make — if they had the context
+• Making decisions others could make, if they had the context

 This is not high-value founder work.
+It's knowledge trapped in motion.

 What This Looks Like in Practice